-Dinner tonight was chicken schnitzel with mustard cream sauce.
-A perfect accompaniment is mushroom risotto.
-My job was taking care of the mise en place, or getting everything ready.
+Mushroom Risotto is a perfect accompaniment to a number of dishes, This includes chicken schnitzel with mustard cream sauce.
+For the mushroom risotto, I took care of the mise en place, or getting everything ready.
 Susan took over from there and actually made the risotto.

-The recipe is an adaption of Emeril’s mushroom risotto on Food Network.
+For the Mushroom Risotto, I used an adaptation of Emeril’s Mushroom Risotto on Food Network.
 Like a lot of Emeril’s recipes, the list of ingredients is pretty long.

-Those ingredients include butter, shallots, garlic, mushrooms, dried thyme, salt, pepper, arborio rice, wine, chicken stock, heavy cream, Parmesan cheese, and chopped parsley.
+I used the following ingredients for the Mushroom Risotto: Unsalted butter, shallots, garlic, mushrooms, dried thyme, salt, pepper, arborio rice, wine, chicken stock, heavy cream, Parmesan cheese, and chopped parsley.

 Then she added the mushrooms.
 I know that the mushrooms look pretty awful.
 However, what I did was to chop them and then squeeze as much liquid from the mushrooms as possible.
 This causes the mushrooms to discolor.

-After about a five minute sauté, Susan added the thyme, salt and pepper, followed by the addition of the rice.
+After about a five minute sauté, Susan added the thyme, salt and pepper.
+Then, she added the rice.

 The complete meal consisted of chicken schnitzel with mushroom cream sauce, mushroom risotto, steamed green beans and a Chardonnay.
 Yum!

 If you’d like to make my complete meal, check out the Chicken Schnitzel with Mustard Cream Sauce.

 I hope you liked this recipe for Mushroom Risotto as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.